jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 title: Who has the best 4-Seam Fastball?
 ---

+### Butter your Bread with a 4-Seamer Instead
 Ah, the 4-Seam Fastball.
 Also known as the 4-Seamer and the Rising Fastball.
 It is named thus based on how the ball is gripped by a pitcher and due to the fact that the batter sees 4 seams as the ball spins toward the plate.
 It is an essential part of a pitcher’s arsenal and having a good one can be the difference between spending most of your MLB career traveling on a chartered plane as opposed to a chartered bus.
+Just how bread and butter is it?
+As of 6/21/24 the 4-Seamer comprises 35% of the pitches thrown by the M’s staff.
+That’s 15% more than any other pitch.

 ```sql pitch_speed_agg
     SELECT